jeyoor/web-programming-tutorials/group-project.md

 ## Lesson Three: Building an Angular2 client for the Web API

-Special thanks to [this StackOverflow question](https://stackoverflow.com/questions/36494938/debug-run-angular2-typescript-with-visual-studio-code#37605661) for powering this lesson.
+Special thanks to [this StackOverflow question](https://stackoverflow.com/questions/36494938/debug-run-angular2-typescript-with-visual-studio-code#37605661) and [this codeproject tutorial](https://www.codeproject.com/Articles/1181888/Angular-in-ASP-NET-MVC-Web-API-Part?msg=5395759) for powering this lesson.

-### Set up VS Code and the Angular Quickstart
+### Set up VS Code, NodeJS, and the Angular Quickstart
    * Pull the `lesson_three` branch from this repository into yours
       * if you don't have this repository set up as a remote, add it as an upstream
          * (unfortunately, adding remotes requires using the Git CLI at the moment)